Man treating black eye at home

 What are the symptoms of a black eye?

-Symptoms include bruising, swelling, and tenderness to the touch.
+Symptoms of a black eye can include bruising, swelling, and tenderness to the touch.
 If your eyeball is irritated, your vision will also be blurred.

 More serious symptoms include double vision, vision loss, or a numb patch of skin around your lower eyelid and cheek.
 Other serious symptoms include an inability to move the eye, a severe or long-lasting headache, fainting, and bleeding from the ears or nose.

-If you experience any of the more serious symptoms, seek medical attention immediately, as they are signs of a more concerning issue.
+If you experience any of these serious symptoms, seek medical attention immediately as they are signs of a more concerning issue.

 What are serious issues associated with a black eye?

-Joshua Rheinbolt, MDA hit with enough force can cause the floor of your eye socket to break.
-It can also damage the nerve that gives sensation to your cheek area, CEENTA Ophthalmologist Joshua Rheinbolt, MD, said.
+According to CEENTA ophthalmologist Joshua Rheinbolt, MD, from our Concord office, "A hit with enough force can cause the floor of your eye socket to break.
+It can also damage the nerve that gives sensation to your cheek area."
 Damage to your eye muscles can cause you to have trouble moving your eyes up or give you double vision.
 If you see bleeding on your eye, it usually isn’t dangerous.
 If the red spot on the white part of the eye is accompanied by a severe scratchy feeling, you might have a scratch on your cornea or the surface of your eye.

 How can I treat a black eye?

-If the black eye doesn’t improve after a few days, or you experience vision problems, make an appointment with an eye doctor.
+If the black eye does not improve after a few days, or you experience vision problems, make an appointment with an eye doctor.

 Eye care at CEENTA

-If you are concerned about a black eye, one of CEENTA’s ophthalmologists can examine you and make sure you get the care you need to preserve your vision.
-Don’t hesitate to schedule an appointment today.
+If you are concerned about a black eye, one of CEENTA’s board-certified ophthalmologists can examine you and make sure you get the care you need to preserve your vision.
+Don’t hesitate to schedule an appointment with Dr. Rheinbolt at our Concord office today using our online scheduling tool or myCEENTAchart if you are an existing patient.

 You may also be interested in